mariosn-phys/dns-matlab-gpu/README.md

-npc | number of cores to utilize in the parallel pool af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, mod | 'c' for Couette flow , 'p' for Poiseuille (testing purposes only), 'z' no flow, tsav | Interval of save states (product of integer times dt), tplot | Interval of diagnostic plots (product of integer times dt)
+npc | number of cores to utilize in the parallel pool af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, modf | 'c' for Couette flow , 'p' for Poiseuille constant pressure, 'm' for Poiseuille constant mass, 'z' no flow, tsav | Interval of save states (product of integer times dt), tplot | Interval of diagnostic plots (product of integer times dt)